English WatchmakingCopyright © David Boettcher 2005 - 2024 all rights reserved.

-In the late nineteenth century Coventry watchmakers were making twice as many watches as Clerkenwell in London, mainly for the cheaper end of the market although some could aspire to precision work.
-In 1889 a list of the 26 watches with the highest marks in the Kew Observatory trials included four several Coventry watchmakers.
+In the late nineteenth century Coventry watchmakers were making twice as many watches as Clerkenwell in London.
+These were mainly for the cheaper end of the market, although about one third went overseas, particularly to India and Australasia where American and Swiss exports failed to dominate the markets in Britain's overseas territories.
+Some could aspire to the highest quality precision work.
+In 1889 a list of the 26 watches with the highest marks in the Kew Observatory trials included four Coventry watchmakers.
 Fridlander had four watches in the list, one of which gained 89 marks.
 There were three by Joseph White, two by Rotherham and Sons, and one by Newsome and Company.

 At the peak there were around a hundred Coventry watch manufacturers, from large companies like Rotherhams down to very small operations, supported by three to four hundred smaller firms carrying out specialist operations, making parts and cases.
-The smaller companies were all working in the time honoured craft tradition in small workshops without power, performing operations by muscle power alone.
+The smaller companies were all working in the time honoured craft tradition in small workshops without power, or at home by piece work, performing operations by muscle power alone.

 The Americans, followed by the Swiss, adopted machinery to carry out repetitive tasks quickly and cheaply.
 Most Coventry watch manufacturers and their suppliers were either unwilling or unable to modernise and carried on in the same way, under increasing downward pressure on price from the mass produced competition but trapped in an industry and way of work and life that was all they knew.
 In 1891 the Horological Journal reported that wages and prices were low in comparison to other trades and that really skilled watchmakers were doing ... beautiful work for prices that a bicycle repairer would have a good laugh at.